-Students matriculating into the media psychology program on or after 9/1/2015 must complete the following in their first year:
+Students matriculating into the media psychology program must complete the following in their first year:

 - PSY-525 Foundations of Critical Theory, 4 semester credits - PSY-533 Foundations of Media Psychology, 4 semester credits

 Media students must successfully complete the required first year curriculum by the end of their first review year.
 Media students who do not successfully complete the NSO, first year curriculum and meet the minimum required units will be placed on academic probation for the following year and clear objectives and timelines are set.
 If at the subsequent review, the outlined objectives and timelines have not been met, the student will be withdrawn.